Stress-Free Roasting: Wireless Thermometer Hacks for the Perfect Holiday Ham

 Step 1: Preheat the oven to 350 degrees.

-Step 2: Score the exterior layer of fat of the ham.
-Coat it with the whole cloves all over, placing them an inch apart.
+Step 2: Score the exterior fat layer of the ham.
+Coat it with whole cloves, placing them an inch apart.

 Step 3: Mix the cinnamon and allspice in a bowl.
 Use this spice mixture to coat the ham all over.

-Step 4: Use aluminum foil to coat the ham while cooking.
+Step 4: Use aluminium foil to coat the ham while cooking.
 Place it into the oven and bake for approximately 30 minutes.

 Step 5: Heat a small saucepan and combine the Dijon mustard, brown sugar and honey.
 Whisk these ingredients together.
-Once the sugar has melted, add the orange and lemon juices and the ginger ale to thin the mixture out.
-Do this until the consistency of the glaze makes it easy to spread over the ham.
+Once the sugar has melted, add the orange and lemon juices, and the ginger ale to thin the mixture.
+Do this until the glaze is easy to spread over the ham.

-Step 6: Take the ham out of the oven and let it rest.
+Step 6: Remove the ham from the oven and let it rest.
 Coat the ham with the glaze mixture.

 Step 7: Put the glazed ham back into the oven.
 Do not cover it with foil this time around.
-Keep adding the glaze every 20-30 minutes until the internal temperature of the ham reaches 130 degrees.
+Keep adding the glaze every 20-30 minutes until the ham’s internal temperature reaches 130 degrees.

 How to Cook the Perfect Holiday Ham: Temperature Guide and Roasting Hacks

-Aside from picking the right ham and cut, there are other tips you should have if you want to pull off a flawless meal with a holiday ham as the main dish.
+Aside from choosing the right ham and cut, here are other tips to pull off a flawless holiday meal with ham as the main dish.

 When to Marinate

-If you’re buying fresh, uncooked ham, you can add a marinade to enhance the flavor of the ham.
-But if you are buying the pre-cooked ham in the grocery to make your holiday prep easier, you shouldn’t marinate it.
-It will ruin the pre-existing flavor of the ham.
+If you’re buying fresh, uncooked ham, you can add a marinade to enhance the flavour of the ham.
+But if you are purchasing the pre-cooked ham in the grocery store to make your holiday prep easier, you shouldn’t marinate it.
+It will ruin the ham’s pre-existing flavour.
 Adding a simple brine at the bottom of the roasting pan will do.
 Plus, it helps keep the ham moist and tender as it cooks.

 Score the Skin

-Scoring the skin with a sharp knife is an important step when roasting holiday ham.
+Scoring the skin with a sharp knife is a crucial step when roasting a holiday ham.
 Make sure to cut through the skin and layer of fat to create a diamond pattern.
-It allows the glaze that you baste onto the ham to penetrate into the meat.
+It allows the glaze that you baste onto the ham to penetrate the meat.
 It also does not hurt that this diamond pattern adds an extra wow factor when you serve the ham at the table.

 Glaze, Glaze, Glaze